MarceloDJunior/rick-and-morty/README.md

 ## About the project

 This project was created for study purposes.
 The main goal is to show the technologies I like to use, how I organize my projects and show my frontend skills.
-All the animations and transitions were made by me with css (SASS) transitions and keyframes, without the need of any external library.
+All the animations and transitions were made by me with CSS (Sass) transitions and keyframes, without the need of any external library.

 For state management I chose to use ContextAPI as there's only a few data that needed to be global.